gcobos/diy-cnc/README.md

-# diy-cnc
+# DIY CNC
-Plans and instructions to make your own CNC
+Plans and instructions to make your own desktop CNC.

-Includes FreeCAD pieces, assembly and Gcode job, in case you have access to a CNC that can make 800mm x 800mm
+Includes FreeCAD pieces, assembly and Gcode job, in case you have access to a CNC that can make 800mm x 800mm.

 Also includes the model assembled with sources, and the spreadsheet of measurements (included also inside cnc-pieces.FCStd)